When Jax Bari Helped to Change the White House's National Strategy Language on Disabilities

 The Celiac community has been systemically denied a full opportunity to participate in all aspects of economic, social and civil life (i.e., disproportionate low funding for medical research for Celiac, labeling Gluten only with a voluntary scheme, disqualifying Celiacs from service in the military, excluding Celiac Disease from the CDC's Index of Diseases & Conditions, etc.).
 See comments to the FDA from Bari Consulting Group, Celiac Journey and Gluten Free Finds, "Sharing Our Lived Experience with Celiac Disease - Comments on 'Evaluating the Public Health Importance of Food Allergens Other Than the Major Food Allergens Listed in the Federal Food, Drug, and Cosmetic Act: Guidance for FDA Staff and Stakeholders - Draft Guidance', August 16, 2022."

-For someone with Celiac Disease, eating, sleeping, thinking and learning are major life activities that can be impacted on a daily basis, and there are various bodily systems which can be impacted, including: gastrointestinal (digestive) system, nervous system (anxiety, ataxia and neuropathy), skeletal system, reproductive system (infertility) and integumentary system.
+For someone with Celiac Disease, eating, sleeping, thinking, learning and working are major life activities that can be impacted on a daily basis, and there are various bodily systems which can be impacted, including: gastrointestinal (digestive) system, nervous system (anxiety, ataxia and neuropathy), skeletal system, reproductive system (infertility) and integumentary system.
 We recently published this article, White House Conference on Hunger, Nutrition & Health: Reduce Diet-Related Disease By Labeling Gluten.

 Just like 13 year old Joshua Davis told the story for the needs of insulin (SOTU), my 9 year old son Jax tells the story about the needs of the Celiac community.
 Insulin is to Diabetics as Gluten Free food is to Celiacs.